An intricate quantum statistical effect and the foundation of quantum mechanics: Measurements

 ~

 ~

-For $Q_{1}=Q_{2}$ obviously both amplitudes are equal yielding the factor two.
-In the surrounding area the size of both amplitudes will typically not vary very much but their phase will usually change rapidly eliminating when averaged the interference contribution.
-The predicted $Q_{1}=Q_{2}$ enhancement is observed experimentally as shown in figure~4.
-The data are from the STAR collaboration. $Q_{inv}$ is the difference of the momenta in the center of mass system of the $\pi^{+}$'s.
+Obviously for $Q_{1}=Q_{2}$ both amplitudes are equal yielding the factor two on the right side.
+In the close by area the phase will usually change rapidly eliminating after averaging the interference contribution yielding the factor one.
+The resulting $Q_{1}=Q_{2}$ enhancement is observed experimentally as shown in figure~4.
+The chosen data are from the STAR collaboration. $Q_{inv}$ is the difference of the momenta in the center of mass system of the $\pi^{+}$'s.
 The normalization of the two particle spectrum $C(Q_{inv})$ uses an estimate obtained by mixing similar events.
-The observation of the statistical enhancement shown is text book level and beyond doubt~\cite{kittel2005soft}.
 In the last 50 years there were many dozens of large collaborations seeing it.
+The observation of the statistical enhancement is text book level and beyond doubt~\cite{kittel2005soft,BEwiki}.

-As a gedanken experiment we consider the following modification.
-For central scattering the height of the emission area reflects the uncontracted size of the nuclei while the $\pi$-emission region has the size of a nucleon.
-One can therefore select events for which one $\pi$ originates in the upper and one in the lower half.
-The particle emission is generally assumed to take less then $10\,\mathrm{fm}/c$~\cite{ferreres2018space}.
-One considers an emission happening initially with an Bose enhanced probability.
-Later on at a time $1\,\mathrm{m}/c$ it is suddenly disturbed by a neutron at a suitable position so that the $\pi$ originating in the lower half will be absorbed.
-The interference enhancement is gone and with a certain probability the emission has to be taken back:
+For central scattering the height of the emission area reflects the uncontracted size of the nuclei while the $\pi^+$-emission region is usually associated with individual nucleons determining it size.
+One can therefore select events for which one $\pi^+$ originates in the upper and one in the lower half.
+The particle emission is generally assumed to take less then $10\,\mathrm{fm}/c$~\cite{ferreres2018space,andersson1986bose}.
+The emission process is taken quantum mechanically, after emission particles are treated macroscopically.